HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### removeListentries_ms.php (hides the listentrie, not deleting it)
 Listentries are duggas, headers, tests etc. This microservice will change the visibility of a listentry to "deleted" instead of deleting the item from the database entirely.
 This will enable restoring deleted items.
 It "hides" the listentries.
 Should not be confused with the microservice deleteListentries (that actually deletes the listentrie from the database).

+__Include original service files:__ sessions.php, basic.php
+__Include microservice:__ getUid_ms.php

 __Querys used in this microservice:__